-The problem is that getting all these pieces to work together and have visibility into them is a challenge.
+So far we have been discussing about fundamentals of Goals – from alignment to its design etc. What follows is that getting all these pieces to work together and have visibility into them is equally a challenge.
 Teams get siloed.
 Communication slows down.
 And all of a sudden the goals you set aren’t in line with the company vision.
 But as a team leader, you can change this for the better.
 “As the team and organizations scales, communication of your values, the stories that illustrate those values, and the context behind the decisions being made are so important,” explains Kelly Graziadei who led product and marketing teams at Facebook for 7 years.

 “But communication often falls to the bottom of the priority list.
 As you scale your teams this must be front and center.
 With communication comes stories, priorities, and context.
 Context gives meaning to the work, creates alignment, and gives people the power and confidence to make decisions.
 Context and good goal setting is critical.”
 It all starts with communication around what kind of goals you’re setting, your culture of success, and then tying individual objectives to larger team goals and your company vision.